 The Brazilian policy benefits 73% of all households, with the majority of better-off households located in the first income quintiles.
-The average willingness to pay for the policy is of 0.03%.
-The gains are concentrated in the lower income quintiles: households in the first, second, and third quintiles would be willing to pay 0.30%, 0.49%, and 0.47% of their consumption in all periods and contingencies of the policy steady state to have the quotas in place, respectively.35
+The average willingness to pay for the policy is 0.03%.
+The gains are concentrated in the lower income quintiles: households in the first, second and third quintiles would be willing to pay 0.30%, 0.49% and 0.47% of their consumption in all periods and contingencies of the policy steady state to have the quotas in place, respectively.

 Brazil's policy can be improved.
-Our framework allows us to test whether a policy is well-designed to improve long-run welfare.
+Our framework allows us to test whether a policy is well designed to improve long-run welfare.
 This is an important contribution of our previous analysis.
-In the case of Brazil, we show that a better-designed policy could increase welfare, increase aggregate output and break the intergenerational persistence of earnings.